averbraeck/dsol/docs/1-getting-started/example-event.md

 The call to `getInputParameter(key)` returns the set *value* for the input parameter that has to be cast to the right type.
 It is also possible to retrieve the parameter *object* with a call to `this.inputParameterMap.get(key)`.
 This parameter *object* has `getKey()`, `getDescription()`, `getDefaultValue()` and `getValue()` methods, and several more.
 Here, we could use the `getValue()` method to retrieve the value set by the user, and cast it to a Double.
 Typically, however, we just use the `getInputParameter(key)` method since it is the most straightforward, and we don't need the other methods of the `InputParameter` object.

+The model `DesQueueingModel8` how the `InputParameterMap` can be defined and used.

 !!!
 Note
     When submaps are used, the 'dot'-notation gives access to the parameters.
 Suppose there are several parameters for the server that are stored in a submap with the key `server`, then the parameters such as the server capacity can be retrieved by `(Integer) this.inputParameterMap.get("server.capacity").getValue()`.
 This enables the maintenance of a diverse set of input parameters in a comprehensible way.